Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Introduction

-Modelling efforts to understand impacts of offshore wind structures on oceanography have mainly focussed on the use of oceanographic models.
+The sparsity of field data, both in terms of campaigns and limitations on data collection, make it critical to develop and adopt numerical models capable of predicting impacts of offshore wind infrastructure on the marine environment.
+To date, modelling efforts have mainly focussed on the use of regional-scale oceanographic models.
 The studies of \citet{rennau2012effect,cazenave2016unstructured,christiansen2022emergence}, and \citet{christiansen2023large} highlight there are potential regional scale changes to the physical environment induced by flows past offshore wind infrastructure; \citet{christiansen2023large} predict a 10\% change in current velocities and stratification due to the presence of wind farms.
 However, these studies highlight a large degree of uncertainty regarding parameterisation of infrastructure wakes, which occur on sub-grid-scales.
-The parameterisation of infrastructure wakes is based on the model of \citet{rennau2012effect}, which incorporates physics through a momentum sink proportional to the drag acting on individual piles, and as source terms in the (Reynolds Averaged Navier-Stokes) turbulence closure: A TKE source term proportional to the power loss to drag, and a corresponding source of TKE dissipation rate.
+The parameterisation of infrastructure wakes in oceanographic models is based on the closure of \citet{rennau2012effect}, which incorporates physics through a momentum sink proportional to the drag acting on individual piles, and as source terms in the Reynolds Averaged Navier-Stokes (RANS) turbulence closure: A TKE source term proportional to the power loss to drag, and a corresponding source of TKE dissipation rate.
 Subsequently, the closure requires a choice to be made regarding the drag coefficient, and tuning of additional turbulence closure coefficients.
 It is unclear how these coefficients should be constrained, due to their dependence on structure design and background flow/stratification conditions.
-It should also be noted that this strategy effectively averages out the energetic, relatively narrow wakes across the grid cells that contain infrastructure.
-It is unclear whether appropriate parameterisation of offshore wind wakes should include this sub-grid-scale intermittency, given the observed order-of-magnitude difference between TKE dissipation rate within the narrow wakes, when compared against the ambient.
-Original calibration by \citet{rennau2012effect} was carried out by performing structure-resolved small-scale simulations of flows past monopile foundations, using a RANS closure.
-Simulating stratified turbulence is a key challenge in physical oceanography, due to the role buoyancy forces play on turbulent structures and mixing dynamics, leading to highly anisotropic, intermittent, and anti-diffusive flows \citep{caulfield2021layering}.
-There is therefore a critical need to develop robust datasets of stratified-flow interactions with infrastructure, to develop our understanding of the physical processes that lead to vertical mixing, their dependence on flow and structure properties, and how these learnings can constrain regional-scale model closures to reduce uncertainty.
+Original calibration by \citet{rennau2012effect} was carried out by performing structure-resolved simulations of flows past monopile foundations, using a RANS closure.
+However, accurately simulating stratified turbulence is a key challenge in fluid mechanics due to the strong influence of buoyancy on turbulent structures and mixing, leading to highly anisotropic, intermittent, and anti-diffusive flows \citep{caulfield2021layering}.
+Consequently, it is imperative that low-fidelity (e.g. RANS) models are validated against experimental datasets or DNS, due to the sweeping assumptions inherent in eddy-diffusivity closures \citep{caulfield2021layering}.
+There is therefore a critical need for robust datasets of stratified-flow interactions with infrastructure, both to benchmark low-cost models and to improve our understanding of the physical mechanisms governing vertical mixing, their dependence on flow and infrastructure properties, and how these insights can be used to constrain regional-scale model closures.